 Herpes Nerve Pain: Symptoms

-Why Does it Happen?
+When Does it Happen?

-How to Relieve It
+How to Relieve Herpetic Nerve Pain

-Antivirals: The best thing to do is to take any antiviral medication your doctor has prescribed you (Valtrex or acyclovir, for example), and watch your diet for any herpes triggers and manage those.
+Antivirals: The best thing to do is to take any antiviral medication your doctor has prescribed you (Valtrex or acyclovir, for example), and watch your diet for any known herpes triggers and manage those.
 This can speed up the healing time and also prevent it from becoming a full-blown outbreak.
-Many people have noted that nerve pain stops just as any outbreak would when they take an antiviral medication.
+Many people in forums have noted that nerve pain stops just as any outbreak would when they take an antiviral medication.